With average monthly payments on a new-car loan recently surpassing $640, you may be looking for ways to lower your car payment.

-In the first quarter of 2019, new-car payments averaged $554 per month and used-car payments weren’t far behind at an average of $391 per month, according to the Experian State of the Automotive Finance Market report.
+In the fourth quarter of 2021, new-car payments averaged $644 per month and used-car payments weren’t far behind at an average of $488 per month, according to the Experian State of the Automotive Finance Market report.

 If you’re struggling to make payments on your current auto loan — or if you’re shopping for a car loan and want a lower payment than what you’re being offered — there are several possible ways you might be able to lower your car payment.

 Choosing a less-expensive car is one way you could save money each month — but there are a few other ways you may be able to get a lower monthly payment on your next car purchase.

 It could pay to comparison shop.
 Reviewing offers from different lenders, like banks, credit unions, online lenders or dealerships, allows you to compare key loan factors that could affect your total monthly car payment.
 These include the loan amount, annual percentage rate and the length of the loan.The best place to get a car loan

 If the offers you’re getting still don’t fit into your budget, consider taking some time to improve your credit health.
 This could help you get lower interest rates and, in turn, lower your monthly payments.

 Opting for a longer loan term of 72 months or 84 months could help you reduce your monthly payments — but you’ll end up paying more total interest.
 And when you stretch out your loan term, you may be charged higher rates, too.